ayodeleoluwole/threshold-watchdog/README.md

 # Python Backup Manager

-A Python-based backup automation tool that monitors disk utilization and triggers file/directory backups when a set threshold is exceeded — runnable via command line or a Tkinter GUI.
+A Python based backup automation tool that monitors disk utilization and triggers file/directory backups when a set threshold is exceeded.
+It is runnable via command line or a Tkinter GUI.

 ---

 ## What It Does

-- **Disk Monitoring** — checks disk usage against a defined threshold and triggers a backup automatically when exceeded
+- **Disk Monitoring** : checks disk usage against a defined threshold and triggers a backup automatically when exceeded
-- **File & Directory Backup** — copies files and directories to a timestamped destination path
+- **File & Directory Backup** : copies files and directories to a timestamped destination path
-- **Compression** — archives backed-up data into a `.tar.gz` compressed file
+- **Compression** : archives backed-up data into a `.tar.gz` compressed file
-- **Logging** — writes all activity to a structured log file with timestamps
+- **Logging** : writes all activity to a structured log file with timestamps
-- **Dual Interface** — runs as a desktop GUI (Tkinter) or via command line arguments
+- **Dual Interface** : runs as a desktop GUI (Tkinter) or via command line arguments

 ---